Vernacular Building in Eaglesham

 19. Lynn View, 77 Montgomery Street is a two-storey, symmetrical house.
 Painted stucco lined off as ashlar; segmented round-headed doorway and cill course running across the fašade at first floor level.
 The building once contained a ground floor grocery and tea room.

 20. Single storey, double cottage at 5 and 6 Montgomery Square.
 Painted end pilasters and eaves cornice.
 Volute keyblocks to round-headed doorways, triple keyblocks to window openings, rolled skewputs and three Victorian wall-head dormers to fašade.
+The cottage was at one time sub-divided into three residences, two on the ground floor and one on the upper floor

 21. An asymmetrical two-storey building with ground floor shop 3 Cheapside Street.
 Painted stucco and curvilinear wallhead chimney.